-Experts in strategic planning & implementation of fixed property instalment sale agreements
+Experts in strategic planning and implementation of fixed property instalment sale agreements

 There are very few attorneys in South Africa who have the expertise to set up secure fixed property instalment sale agreements.
 This is a service we specialise in.
 Whether you are a private buyer or seller, or an estate agent, we can assist in this rapidly growing and exciting area of property finance.